chaos-genius/chaosgenius-docs/docs/Dashboard/KPI_Summary.md

 The time intervals we currently offer are: *Last 30 Days, Last 7 Days, Previous Day, Month on Month, MTD (Month Till Date), Week on Week, WTD (Week Till Date), Quarter on Quarter and QTD (Quarter Till Date)*.

 Quarterly time-cuts are disabled by default.
-You can set what intervals you want using the `DEEPDRILLS_ENABLED_TIME_RANGES` param in the .env file.
+You can set what intervals you want using the `SUMMARY_DEEPDRILLS_ENABLED_TIME_RANGES` param in the .env file.
 For more information please refer to the [Config Param Guide](/Operator_Guides/Configuration/config-params.md).